Rails-18xx/Rails/src/main/resources/readme.txt

-# Rails 2.0 Beta 4 release:
+# Rails 2.0 Beta 5 release:

+## Beta 5 Improvements

+### 18NL supported

+For details of the game see <a href="http://www.ohley.de/18nl/start.htm">18NL documentation</a>.

+### Tile and Token lays

+Implementation of edge cases / rules ambiguities, see [document on special tiles and token lays.](PrivatesTileToken)

+### 1835
+* New implementation to exchange the president certificate, for details see [document on selling the president certificate.](SellingPresident)

+* A new game option allows to select the Westermann ruling that NF/PfB token powers are restricted to the token lay step

+## Bugs fixed in Beta 5 Release

-## Fixed UI Bugs
+### Fixed UI Bugs
+* fixed display of tokens in hex tooltip
+* fixed display of tokens of map for 4-slots cities (e.g. NYC in 1830 Coalfields)
-* fixed bug in GameSetupWindow that prevented selection of the next player name by mouse
+* in StartRoundWindow the priority player indication is updated

-* fixed bug in GameSetupWindow to show options after selection of a different game
-* Fixed UI problem in StartRoundWindow: did not show the correct info text for start items
-* Removed stock space coordinates from par prices in Game Status window
+### Fixed 1830 (and derivatives) Bugs
-* fixed bug that the price for purchased items is not shown in StartRound window
+* fixed bug during auction that zero price private was bought by wrong player

-## Fixed 1835 bugs:
+### Fixed 1835 bugs:
-* Fixed bug that a not yet operating PR is not offered to buy trains from
-* Fixed bug that closed company is asked to operate if the company merged
-* Changed default (start) variant to Standard from Clemens

-## Remarks:
-- A few reported bugs from previous 2.0 Alpha/Beta releases are still open.

-- All automated test games run.
+* (partial) fix for 1835: swap of presidency after prussian merger round: exchange 10% before 5% shares